 The dream to travel the world has always lingered in the mind of many people.
 It's a great big world out there to be explored; you may be curious about it, imagine it, and daydream about it.
 Guess what?
 It can be done.
 Jessica Nabongo, a UN employee turned travel blogger, is someone you could look to for inspiration to travel.
 She is currently on a mission to become the first black woman to visit every country in the world.
 It isn't just about getting her name in a record book; what she really wants is to inspire others to travel and experience the world around them.
 Her story has been featured in Huffington Post, CNN, Forbes, and CBS, etc.

 Jessica's world travel brought her to China - the number 141 on her list of visited countries - in late September.
 Just a week before her arrival, an email was sent to Odynovo, inquiring about a Great Wall tour for Jessica's first visit to China.
-Besides that, Jessica was excited to explore the rich history, learn about local culture, and interact with the locals.
+Besides that, she was excited to explore the rich history, learn about local culture, and interact with the locals.
 Tailor-made tours are our specialty; we got inspired a lot by Jessica's story and would like to help her to make the travel-the-world dream come true soon.

 Jessica visited Jinshanling section of the Great Wall, Beijing China (Photo credit: Jessica Nabongo)